MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 ## References

-Refer to the links below to learn about the various services and technologies mentioned in this article.
+Refer to these links to learn about the various services and technologies mentioned in this article.

 - [Azure Virtual Networks](/azure/virtual-network/virtual-networks-overview)